aramis-lab/AD-ML/2019_DTI/README.md

 # Convert the original ADNI data into BIDS format

 The original ADNI data should be downloaded without further touch (Data we used in our paper was downloaded in October 2016).

-The commandline to convert the data automatically:
+The command line to convert the data automatically:
 ```
 bash 2-ADNI_conversion.sh
 ```